brandur/org/fragments/got-pessimism.md

 There's also the problem that _A Dance with Dragons_ seemed to introduce more exposition rather than help prepare any of the books' many divergent storylines to be tied up.
-It seems to be a real possibility that the series will have to expand beyond the originally planned seven books.
+It's now a real possibility that the series will have to expand beyond the originally planned seven books.

 Personally, especially after the test of endurance that was _A Feast for Crows_, I'm more excited for the new TV season anyway.
 Season six premieres on